-In order to have an adequate quantity of training samples while assuring a representative test dataset for hyper-parameter tuning, the 3-hour period of training and validation signals are split as 80% - 20%, respectively.
-Since the target available power output is 1-Hz, the final model needs to be able to handle high frequency dynamics in the inflow and successfully map it to the produced power in normal operation, by taking the inertia into account.
-Given the complexity the model is required to manage, the minimum number of neurons per layer is kept at 50 where 2-3 hidden layers are evaluated as candidate architectures.
-Table 1 compares the performance of different network configurations on validation data, both for more traditional FFNN perceptrons and LSTM neurons with lag =29s, It shows overall higher performance for LSTM configurations, indicating added value of using neurons with memory capabilities.
-In fact, LSTM is shown to outperform also more modern architectures such as Extreme Learning-Machine (ELM) (Saini et al., 2020) and Gaussian mixture models (GMMs) (Zhang et al., 2019) for short-term forecasting.
-Given the best overall performance, the final network has 3 hidden layers with 100, 100 and 50 LSTM neurons, as detailed in Table 2.
-The hyperbolic tangent function, tanh, is used as the activation function in between the layers.
-With the listed input structure, the final architecture corresponds to approximately 7 times more data than the trainable parameters, slightly less than the general rule of thumb to avoid overfitting, hence even higher number of neurons are avoided.
-Nevertheless, the training history in Figure 5 and the model performance on the validation dataset do not indicate a clear overfit, increasing confidence to the training.
-For the mean absolute error as the loss function, the training history on the very first epoch for validation data shows 'too good' performance of the initial fit.
-However, since it clearly does not indicate an overall higher accuracy, the network is trained further to its fuller potential, where the validation loss is expectedly lower and convergence is achieved around 100 epochs.
+In order to have an adequate quantity of training samples while assuring a representative test dataset for hyper-parameter tuning, the 3-hour period of training and testing signals are split as 80% - 20%, respectively.
+Since the target available power output is 1-Hz, the final model needs to be able to handle low frequency dynamics in the inflow and successfully map it to the produced power in normal operation, by taking the inertia into account.
+Given the complexity the model is required to manage, the final network has 3 hidden layers with 100, 100 and 40 LSTM neurons, as indicated in Figure 5.
+The hyperbolic tangent function is used as the activation function in between the layers.
+With the listed input structure, the final architecture corresponds to approximately 7 times more data than the trainable parameters, slightly less than the general rule of thumb to avoid overfitting.
+However, the training history and the model performance on the test dataset does not indicate a clear overfit, increasing confidence to the training (see Appendix A, Figure A1 for training history).